 What We Support

-Public Scholarship and Engagement provides co-sponsorship funding for events that align with our vision of a university that serve the public, equitably and inclusively, resulting in reciprocal and mutual benefit to California’s communities and beyond.
-The events we support should have a clear public engagement focus, for example: transfer of knowledge between university and non-university partners; gathering collective input on projects that impact diverse audiences; building or strengthening relationships between the university and community.
+Public Scholarship and Engagement provides co-sponsorship funding for events that align with our vision of a university that serves the public, equitably and inclusively, resulting in reciprocal and mutual benefit to California’s communities and beyond.
+The events we support should have a clear public engagement focus, for example: exchange of knowledge between university and non-university partners; gathering collective input on projects that impact diverse audiences; building or strengthening relationships between the university and communities.

 Who is Eligible

 - You must be a registered student organization (RSO) and/or student, faculty or staff affiliated with a UC Davis college, school, department, center, institute or office.